AdobeDocs/uxp-indesign/src/pages/resources/recipes/network/index.md

 ```

 ## Additional notes
 - These APIs are available in the global scope.
-Note, that you didn't have to mount them using `require`.
+Observe that you didn't have to mount them using `require`.
 - The `domains` in the plugin's manifest also let you configure variations of the endpoints.
-For example, your plugin may access 'api.dev.example.com', 'api.stage.example.com' or 'api.prod.example.com' depending upon the environment.
+For example, your plugin may like to access 'api.dev.example.com', 'api.stage.example.com' or 'api.prod.example.com' depending upon the environment.
 You can configure the domains with `["https://api.*.example.com"]` to manage all three.